 The on-going story of the Nation’s solid waste management practices perfectly highlight the intersection of how planning impacts the environment, with the Prairie Band Potawatomi Nation now having one of the most advanced tribal solid waste programs in the country.

-In the early 2000’s, the Nation utilized eight public dumpsters on the reservation.
+In the early 2000’s, the Nation utilized eight public dumpsters on the common land.
 These dumpsites, intended for use by community tribal members, were being used by anyone and everyone to dump anything and everything, with 100% of the cost being paid by the Nation.
 The conditions at the sites became atrocious, with garbage spilling out from the dumpsters and sometimes hazardous chemical waste being left in the open.
 PEP staff spent a large amount of time cleaning the sites regularly.
 It was time for a change.

 In 2008, the PEP department began the planning process to change this situation, and over the course of a few years, they transitioned from anything-goes open dumpsites to individual responsibility with curbside waste disposal and recycling services in 2012.
 The success of this service, now in its 7th year, was heavily dependent on the support of past and present Tribal Councils, education outreach to community members by PEP staff and the pride within the Prairie Band Potawatomi community to keep the environment clean.
 The PEP department made sure customers and Nation employees had the information they needed to be successful at managing their waste and learning what and how to recycle.